the-peon-project/peon-docs/manual/docs/development/03_warplans.md

 *\*Official container images are usually bespoke, so it may take some additional modification to the wider PEON app stack, which is not desirable.*

 1. Use pre-existing generic PEON container image/s *if exists*
-2. Log a request for enhancement to improve the exisiting builds (if possible)
+2. Log a request for enhancement to improve the existing builds (if possible)
 3. Use an official game server container image *if exists*, but add the PEON tweaks to the build \*
-4. Alternatively Create a PEON compliant container
+4. Alternatively Create a PEON-compliant container

 ---